Anastasiia-Chikrizova/Flight-Search-System/README.md

 - `npm start` - Run development server
 - `npm run build` - Build for production
 - `npm run lint` - Lint and format code
-- `npm run deploy` - Deploy to GitHub Pages

-## Deployment
-The application is configured for GitHub Pages deployment and will be available at: https://anastasiia-chikrizova.github.io/Flight-Search-System/